hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

   - Problems can now be enumerated and burndown charts might exist, but it's a Done/Not-Done granularity and progress may flap
 - When we're in the extract phase, we've scaled things out to where its functional, and now we're optimizing and balancing non-functional requirements.
   - Investment needs to be "just the right amount" of effort, "appropriate" friction, and iteration speed can be low
-  - Deadlines exist, can be prioritized, and can be depended on by external stakeholders in the company
+  - Deadlines exist, can be prioritised, and can be depended on by external stakeholders in the company
-  - Problems can be resourced and prioritized and predicted
+  - Problems can be resourced and prioritised and predicted

 Then updates can get split across the three categories and what you're looking for is for stuff to gradually move "up" the ladder of explore to expand to extract.
 Honestly, this seems solid to me, but I have no idea how effective it would actually be in the real world.